U.S. Coronavirus Cases Surpass Summer Peak And Are Climbing Higher Fast

 At that point, Siegel says hospitals may have no choice but to turn to "crisis standards of care" — a system of rationing health care resources that favors those who have a higher chance of survival.

-The outlook sounds grim, but public health experts say there are steps people and policy makers can take that even now can help flatten the curve of new infections.
-Mask wearing, social distancing, and targeted policies to limit crowds in public places and indoor settings such as bars and restaurants, have been shown to be effective.
+The outlook sounds grim, but public health experts say there are steps people and policymakers can take that even now can help flatten the curve of new infections.
+Mask wearing, social distancing, and targeted policies to limit crowds in public places and indoor settings such as bars and restaurants have been shown to be effective.

 "These are simple things.
 And they may be inconvenient, but they can have just a world of difference," Siegel says.
 "We still have some weeks where we could change this picture, where we can blunt it."